solesen1992/Event_booking/README.md

 The project uses observer pattern, threads and a database.
 Languages used: Java and MS SQL.
 It also uses a three-layer architecture (UI, controller and model layer), DAO-pattern and a graphic user interface (GUI).

+It's from my education in Computer Science (2nd semester).
 It was a group project made in the spring of 2024.

 # Screenshots of desktop application
 <img width="800" alt="Event_create" src="https://github.com/solesen1992/Event_booking/assets/123094773/e029dd27-a719-49bd-b431-b776c29c1239">